Telligent/Telligent-Community-Samples/widgets/EU Cookie Compliance/README.md

 Please see [The EU Internet Handbook](http://ec.europa.eu/ipg/basics/legal/cookies/index_en.htm) for more details on the requirements detailing EU legislation on the use of cookies.

 ###Version:
-This widget has been tested with version 9.0+ of Telligent Community
+This widget has been tested with version 7.6 and later versions of Telligent Community

 ###Installation: